-Population and samplesampling
+Population and Sampling

-The population criteria in this study are 128 lecturers in the initialized campus "Faculty of ABC-University of XYZ".
-This campus was founded in 1962 which is located in Samarinda City (East Kalimantan Province, Indonesia).
-The sample was set to observe lecturers who often exhibited luxury on social media who argued that they had experienced criminal acts in WA, FB, or both.
+The population criteria in this study are 128 lecturers in the initialized campus "Faculty of ABC-University of XYZ.
+This campus was founded in 1990 and is located in Samarinda City (East Kalimantan Province, Indonesia).
+The sample was set up to observe lecturers who often exhibited luxury on social media and who argued that they had experienced criminal acts on WhatsApp, Facebook, or both.
 Only 84 samples (N = 84) were willing to be invited.
-These lecturers were also detected with a history of material and non-material losses.
+These lecturers also had a history of material and non-material losses.